In 2017, APTA and Oxford University Press launched an exciting partnership to copublish PTJ .

 - Enter your APTA member username and password, click the Login button, then Click here to continue back to the site.

-- You'll see "APTA Member Access" at top right, which means you have successfully logged in, and you can access all content on the site (currently 1980 through present, with earlier volumes to be added in 2018).
+- You'll see "APTA Member Access" at top right, which means you have successfully logged in, and you can access almost a century of content on the site (1921 through present).

 - To sign up for alerts, click on Alerts in the blue bar at the top, and register for an Oxford Academic account so that you can select table-of-contents alerts or other alerts.